petems/cucumber-puppet/README.md

 ## Initial setup

-Before writing your first feature, you have to setup some infrastructure in your puppet directory.
-Assuming you develop your puppet manifest in *~/puppet/*.
+Before writing your first feature, you have to setup some infrastructure in your Puppet directory.
+Assuming you develop your Puppet manifest in *~/puppet/*.

     $ cd ~/puppet
     $ cucumber-puppet-gen world